-When completing this section, it is best if you can include specific figures.
+When completing this section, it’s best if you can include specific figures.
 Searching on Google will provide you with a lot of information you can use.
-Or, speak to other people you know in the industry.
+Or you can speak to other people you know in the industry.

 Step Three: Perform a Customer Analysis

-Next, you can talk specifically about the people you will target.
+Next, you can talk specifically about the potential clients you will target.

 You should find demographic information about your local area, such as the size of the population and the percentage of people in different age groups.